 I congratulate the hon.
 Member for Westmorland and Lonsdale (Tim Farron) on securing the urgent question.

-We heard from colleagues about the urgency of the situation in England which I can see, as an observer in these proceedings, clearly needs urgent action.
+We have heard from colleagues about the urgency of the situation in England, which I can see, as an observer in these proceedings, clearly needs urgent action.
 I urge the Minister to reflect on that.

 As a result of SNP Government action, in Scotland there is a ban on eviction until March 2021.
-The Scottish Government have also brought forward a new £10 million tenant hardship loan fund, as well as a further £3 million in additional funding for discretionary housing payments.
+The Scottish Government have also introduced a £10 million tenant hardship loan fund, as well as a further £3 million in additional funding for discretionary housing payments.
 I therefore urge the Minister, once again, to look north to Scotland to see what protecting tenants looks like.